hamburger

 Political Career of Bal Gangadhar Tilak

-• He fought for the boycott & Swadeshi movements and was a member of the Indian National Congress extremist faction.
+• He fought for the boycott & Swadeshi movements and was a member of the Indian National Congress’ extremist faction.
 Kesari, a Marathi paper, and Mahratta, an English paper, were both published by him.
 He attacked the government in these publications without holding back.

 • Upon being found guilty of “Incitation to murder,” he received an 18-month jail term.
 During this, he quoted the Bhagavad Gita to say that those who murder oppressors cannot be held accountable.

 • After this, two Indians assassinated two British officials in vengeance for the “tyrannical” actions the government had taken during the bubonic plague outbreak in Bombay.
 Bal Gangadhar Tilak rejoined the INC in 1916.
 Bal Gangadhar Tilak regularly referred to ancient Hindu scriptures when forming his political philosophies.
-He urged them to cherish their past truly.
+He urged the people to cherish their past truly.
 He took issue with how much society was influenced by the West.

 Bal Gangadhar Tilak Contribution to Freedom Struggle

-Bal Gangadhar Tilak was considered one of the three extreme leaders known as “Lal-Bal-Pal,” with Bipin Chandra Pal & Lala Lajpat Rai.
+Bal Gangadhar Tilak was one of the three extremist leaders known as “Lal-Bal-Pal,” with Bipin Chandra Pal & Lala Lajpat Rai.
 Many times, he was put on trial for sedition.
 For authoring articles defending Prafulla Chaki & Khudiram Bose, he was imprisoned in Mandalay for six years, from 1908 to 1914.
 Bal Gangadhar Tilak was also familiar with the British Empire’s economic principles.
 He was one of the pioneers in creating the link between Swadeshi & Swaraj.

 He was among the All India Home Rule League’s founding members, along with Annie Besant and G S Khaparde.
 Bal Gangadhar Tilak turned the basic Ganesh Puja conducted at home into a social & public Ganesha celebration.
 He promoted harmony and a sense of nationalism among the populace by using the Ganesh Chaturthi & Shiv Jayanti.
 Unfortunately, this action turned non-Hindus against him.
 One of Maharashtra’s greatest celebrations remains the Sarvajanik Ganeshotsav, which he popularised starting in 1894.